thomastepi/bluewave-onboarding/README.md

 `sudo apt install certbot python3-certbot-nginx`

+Make sure you have `/etc/letsencrypt/options-ssl-nginx.conf` If not you can get it from https://raw.githubusercontent.com/certbot/certbot/master/certbot-nginx/certbot_nginx/_internal/tls_configs/options-ssl-nginx.conf

 8. Obtain SSL Certificate.
 Run Certbot to obtain a certificate for your domain:

 `sudo certbot --nginx`